Carol Bruce

 Carol Bruce (born Shirley Levy; November 15, 1919 – October 9, 2007) was an American band singer, Broadway star, and film and television actress.
+She had the recurring part of Mama Lillian Carlson on TV's WKRP in Cincinnati.

 Early years

 Bruce was born Shirley Levy in a Jewish family, in Manhattan, to Beatrice and Harry Levy.
 She had a sister, Marilyn.

 Because of her family's moving, she attended Jamaica High School, Girls' High School, and New Utrecht High School before graduating from Erasmus Hall High School in Brooklyn, New York.
 Although she studied violin for eight years, she never took singing lessons.

 Singing

 Bruce began her career as a singer in the late 1930s with Larry Clinton and his band.
-She sang with Ben Bernie's orchestra in 1940-1941.
+She sang with Ben Bernie's orchestra in 1940–1941.
+She recorded several tracks, including "I'll Be Around", "Embraceable You" and "Abraham", with Red Norvo's Oversea Spotlight Band in 1943 for the war effor V-Disc program.

 Stage

 Bruce made her Broadway debut in Louisiana Purchase, with songs by Irving Berlin, who discovered her at a nightclub in Newark, New Jersey.
 She was the first actress to play the role of Julie in a Broadway production of Jerome Kern and Oscar Hammerstein II's Show Boat since the 1932 Broadway revival.
 Bruce played the role onstage in 1946 and garnered favorable comparisons to Helen Morgan, who had originated the role onstage in 1927 and repeated it in both the 1932 revival and the 1936 film.

-Her other Broadway credits include New Priorities of 1943, Along Fifth Avenue, Do I Hear a Waltz?, Henry, Sweet Henry, and A Family Affair.
+Her other Broadway credits include New Priorities of 1943, Along Fifth Avenue (1949), Do I Hear a Waltz?, Henry, Sweet Henry, and A Family Affair.